GLOBAL MARKETS-Asian shares fall ahead of U.S. CPI, crypto worries mount | Business

 GLOBAL MARKETS-Asian shares fall ahead of U.S. CPI, crypto worries mount

-The FTX news is having an outsized effect on asset prices," said Stephen Innes, managing partner at SPI Asset Management.
-"Bitcoin spillovers are not negligible, and given how widely crypto coins are held, it could mean more forced liquidation of other assets to cover margin calls as long position investors were massively wrong-footed."
-The U.S. dollar on Thursday held onto its most of its gains overnight against a basket of currencies.
-The sterling rose 0.2% against the greenback, after tumbling 1.6% in the previous session.
+The futures market currently showed investors believe the Fed could step down to a 50 basis point hike next month, while the target U.S. federal funds rate could peak around 5.1% by next June.
+Overnight on Wall Street, shares ended lower as Republican gains in midterm elections appeared more modest than some had expected.

-Asian share markets were tense on Thursday and the dollar held on to its overnight gains before the big test of a U.S. consumer inflation report, while market sentiment took a dive as the likely collapse of a major crypto exchange spooked investors.
+Asian share markets pulled back on Thursday and the dollar held its overnight gains before the big test of a U.S. consumer inflation report, while market sentiment took a dive as the likely collapse of a major crypto exchange spooked investors.

-Elsewhere, focus remained squarely on inflation.
-"While inflation globally has peaked, the cooling is not sufficiently large or broad-based to bring rate hiking cycles to a convincing conclusion, in our view," said analysts at J.P.
-Morgan.
+"The high probability is we see a number that is fairly in line with expectations – that is obviously harder to call, and we may need to wait for the guidance from Fed speakers in the session ahead to see how they interpret it," said Chris Weston, head of research at brokerage Pepperstone.
+Minneapolis Federal Reserve Bank President Neel Kashkari on Wednesday said it's "entirely premature" to discuss any pivot away from the Fed's current policy tightening.

-Still, some central banks in both developed and emerging markets had become dovish as they worried about monetary tightening pushing down economic growth, the analysts noted.
-The futures market currently shows investors believe the target U.S. federal funds rate will peak around 5.1% by next June, and the chances of a rise of 50 or 75 basis points are tilted in favour of a half-point increase next month.
+A slew of Fed officials including Board Governor Christopher Waller, Bank of Philadelphia President Patrick Harker, Bank of Dallas President Lorie Logan will be speaking tonight.
+The futures market currently showed investors believe the Fed could step down to a 50 basis point hike next month, while the target U.S. federal funds rate could peak around 5.1% by next June.

 Overnight on Wall Street, shares ended lower as Republican gains in midterm elections appeared more modest than some had expected.
 Republicans were still favoured to win control of the House of Representatives but key races were too close to call.
-In the crypto world, bitcoin clawed back some ground in early trade on Thursday, after tumbling for two straight sessions to its lowest level since late 2020.
+In the crypto world, bitcoin rose 3.6% to $16,443 on Thursday, after tumbling for two straight sessions to its lowest level since late 2020.

 Binance, the world's biggest crypto exchange, said late on Wednesday that it had decided not to acquire smaller rival FTX, which has grappled with a severe liquidity crunch and faced bankruptcy without more capital.
 "You can't deny the growing correlation between bitcoin and risk assets.
 The FTX news is having an outsized effect on asset prices," said Stephen Innes, managing partner at SPI Asset Management.

-The sterling rose 0.2% against the greenback, after tumbling 1.6% in the previous session.
+The sterling gained 0.4% against the greenback to $1.1409, after tumbling 1.6% in the previous session.
 U.S. Treasury yields were lower on Thursday.

-The yield on benchmark 10-year notes eased 6 basis points to 4.0866% while the yield on two-year notes edged 5 basis points lower to 4.5732%.
-In commodities, oil prices continued to retreat on Thursday, after tumbling about 3% in the previous session on fears of demand from China and rising U.S. crude stocks.
+The yield on benchmark 10-year notes eased 8 basis points to 4.0751% while the yield on two-year notes edged 3 basis points lower to 4.5963%.
+In commodities, oil prices trimmed earlier losses on Thursday, after tumbling around 3% in the previous session on fears of demand from China and rising U.S. crude stocks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)